Tag: East Asian

 Instructions

-- Melt 1 tbsp of butter in a large sauté pan over medium high heat.
-Sauté the chicken, onion, and mushrooms for 8 minutes.
+- Heat up 2 tbsp of cooking oil in a large sauté pan over medium high heat.
+Sauté the onions and pork belly for 5 minutes.

-- Add in the cooked rice.
-Break up any clumps.
-Cook for 2 minutes.
+- Add in the cabbage.
+Sauté for 2 minutes.